 Skip to content

-Hertfordshire Music Service (HMS) understands and fully recognises the responsibility of the service for providing safe and inclusive experience for all children and young people (here referred to as Pupil(s)/Student(s)), protecting their wellbeing, and having due regard of the need to prevent people from being radicalised.
+Hertfordshire Music Service (HMS) understands and fully recognises the responsibility of the service for providing safe and inclusive experience for all children and young people (here referred to as Pupil(s)/Student(s), protecting their wellbeing, and having due regard of the need to prevent people from being radicalised.
+HMS will ensure that all staff receive (or has received) the relevant training in relation to safeguarding, child (pupil/student) protection and radicalisation prevention, colleagues will be vigilant at all times, identify those who may be at risk and take appropriate action.

 It is important for pupils / students to receive the right help at the right time to address risks and prevent issues escalating.
 Research and serious case reviews have repeatedly shown the dangers of failing to take effective action (as detailed in ‘Keeping Children Safe in Education’).
-Examples of poor practice include failing to act on and refer early signs of abuse and neglect, poor record keeping, failing to listen to the pupil / student and failing to reassess concerns when the situation does not improve.

-This policy was comprehensively reviewed in August 2023 and is kept under review on an ongoing basis, updated at least annually; to the best of our knowledge, we do not feel it impacts negatively on any specific group(s) or individual(s) within our Hertfordshire community.
+This policy was comprehensively reviewed in August 2024 and is kept under review on an ongoing basis, updated at least annually; to the best of our knowledge, we do not feel it impacts negatively on any specific group(s) or individual(s) within our Hertfordshire community.

 HMS follows the procedures established by Hertfordshire Safeguarding Children Partners, including local authorities, Chief Officers of Police, and clinical commissioning groups.